 A Unique Wildlife Destination in Malawi

-Help conserve and protect Malawi’s wildlife resource by visiting and staying at Malawi’s only protected area operated by African Parks.
+Help conserve and protect Malawi’s wildlife resource by visiting and staying in one of Malawi's protected areas, operated by African Parks.

 Majete Wildlife Reserve is a unique conservation and tourist destination for all visitors.
 The amazing success story of recovery and restoration and the continued protection of endangered species have led Majete to become one of the most popular reserves in Malawi.